davidsferreira02/Tetris/README.md

 ## Better Code Hub

-No Better Code Hub conseguimos aingir uma pontuaçao 9/10 falhando apenas no "Keep architecture Components Balanced".Este topico falha porque as nossas classes nao tem tamanhos similares entre eles,isto acontece devido ao facto de termos classes como o AboutController que so tem o seu construtor e uma funçao para abrir a pagina about no menu,e depois temos classes como o ScreenController que nao deixa o bloco ultrapassar os limites da arena,ou se o jogo ja acabou,entre outras features do jogo.
+In Better Code Hub we managed to achieve a score of 9/10 failing only in "Keep architecture Components Balanced".
+This topic fails because our classes do not have similar sizes between them, this happens due to the fact that we have classes like AboutController that only have the its constructor is a function to open the about page in the menu, and then we have classes like the ScreenController that doesn't let the block go beyond the limits of the arena, or if the game is already over, among other features of the game.

 ![image](https://user-images.githubusercontent.com/93715921/208268198-c857a68d-991b-4457-a0fa-4e86f3b90f9c.png)